Trainee with Paradosi Ballet in Tacoma, Washington

-Apprentice with Nevada Ballet Theatre in Las Vegas, Nevada
+Former dancer of Nevada Ballet Theatre in Las Vegas, Nevada

 The word that I’ve used to describe A Time To Dance is sanctuary.
 A safe place that makes you feel welcome and secure.
 I started dancing at ATTD when it first opened in the fall of 2011 and it filled a desperate need for good training, a healthy environment, and even the need for God centered thinking in dance.
 Taking classes at A Time To Dance and being a part of the family there broke down the barriers of perfectionism, self-criticism, low self esteem, and negativity that I had so long held in my life and replaced them with principles of God confidence, positive thinking, being others-centered, and seeing yourself truthfully with all the gifts that you’ve been given.
 Everyone at the studio is so genuinely kind and caring and I know that the friends that I’ve made there are those that will stick with me till the very end.